leenathomas01/Transition-Grammar-for-Reasoning-Systems/docs/concepts/layer0_transition_grammar.md

 ```
 entropy_probe high      — probe sees many possible approaches
 rho_semantic high       — execution converges on the same output
-gap_regime = probe_high — probe overestimated diversity
+gap_regime = probe_high — probe detects multiple viable trajectories while execution converges on one
 ```

 Interpretation: output channel responded.
 State channel did not update.

 In compiler terms: **"Expected state update, got output only."**

 This is what the probe-execution gap measures.
-A systematically positive gap is not a calibration problem — it is the Layer 0 failure signature.
+A systematically positive gap is not merely a calibration problem - it is a candidate signature of Layer 0 failure.
 Probe diversity is real.
 Execution convergence is real.
 The gap between them is the distance between *responding to* control and *integrating* control.

 ---